ATB-UQ/atb_docs/docs/source/OFraMP/opening_OFraMP.rst

 .. image:: images/OFraMP_submit.png
    :width: 500

-In both methods, an OFraMp page will load your target molecule.
+In both methods, an OFraMP page will load your target molecule.
 This may take a few minutes.

 .. image:: images/Loaded_target_OFraMP_molecule.png
    :width: 600